excellalabs/reactive-in-java/curric-java.md

 - JUnit
 - Mockito
 - Lombok

-**Exercise**

-- [ ] App that uses the above libraries
+- Vavr

 # Reactive and Reactor Curriculum

 ## Key Concepts

-Review these concepts.
+Review these concepts then dive into the learning materials below.
 You should understand all of them after going through the learn materials below.

 - Reactive
     - *Reactive defined:* Composable asynchronous implementing the [Reactive Streams](http://www.reactive-streams.org/) specification